-Simon Reid-Henry is a writer and prize-winning scholar.
-Presently a Philip Leverhulme Research Fellow at Queen Mary, University of London, he holds a joint position as a Senior Researcher at the Peace Research Institute, Oslo.
+Simon Reid-Henry is a writer and prize-winner scholar.
+Associate Professor at Queen Mary, University of London, he holds a joint position as a Senior Researcher at the Peace Research Institute, Oslo.

 Rebecca Rideal is a factual television producer and writer.
 She runs the online history magazine, The History Vault, and is currently studying for a PhD on Restoration London during the Great Plague and the Great Fire at University College London.